-Mythique Villas Santorini – Three spacious luxury villas with caldera views and private pools in a quiet neighborhood just outside of Oia.
+Mythique Villas & Suites – Three spacious luxury villas with caldera views and private pools in a quiet neighborhood just outside of Oia.

 This private collection of villas has one, two, and three-bedroom units, ideal for couples or families.
 Ample villas range from 80 to 110 sqm interiors, and have their own private pools overlooking the caldera with stunning views throughout the property of Skaros Rock, the volcano, and Thirassia.
 The villas feature traditional white, boxy, Cycladic architecture with marble and lava rock accents, designer furnishings, and large glass doors facing the sea and opening to private terraces.
 Service is completely personalized, and though this is a self-catering hotel, staff is always capable and available to handle any request, or to arrange exclusive experiences.

-- Area: The villas sit just above the caldera on the Oia-Fira Trail, just south of the entrance to Finikia village, one of the very first medieval settlements on the island.
+The villas sit just above the caldera on the Oia-Fira Trail, just south of the entrance to Finikia village, one of the very first medieval settlements on the island.
 The area is much more private and quiet than anywhere inside Oia, but it may feel a little remote for some.
-There are several fantastic restaurants and a bus stop within a 10 minute walk of the hotel, while Oia’s best-known attractions are about 20 to 25 minutes’ walk away.
+There are several fantastic restaurants and a bus stop within a 10 minute walk of the hotel, while Oia’s best-known attractions are about 20-25 minutes’ walk away.

-- Handy To: Finikia village (6-minute walk), the start of Oia’s marble pedestrian path (shopping, dining, bars, 11-minute walk), and Domaine Sigalas winery (18-minute walk).
+• Handy to: Finikia village, the start of Oia’s marble pedestrian path (shopping, dining, bars), and Domaine Sigalas winery.

 - Ages: All ages are allowed at the hotel, and kids under 5 stay free.
 Guests tend to be a good mix of families on vacation (especially in the summer months), and couples celebrating honeymoons or anniversaries.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2.2 kilometers (31-minute walk) from the hotel.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants, and the waiter will be happy to call one.)

 - View: Gorgeous views over the caldera to Skaros Rock, Thirassia Island, and the volcano.